n-dash/constrained-graph-search/README.md

 ## Future Improvements

-1. Demonstrate more clearly the exact waiting time that is replaced by walking.
-Currently, the weights for public transit segments combine both waiting and riding time for simplicity, which does not allow the precise amount of time saved by walking instead of waiting to be calculated.
+1. Create a user-friendly interface for specifying the walk limit and graph they want to use.
-2. Create a more polished rendering of the model outputs, including a visualization of the graph with the optimal pathways highlighted.
+2. Calculate the exact waiting time that is replaced by walking.
+Currently, the weights for public transit segments combine both waiting and riding time for simplicity, which does not allow to determine the precise amount of time saved by walking instead of waiting.
-3. Expand the transportation mode options, as currently only walking and public transit are considered.
+3. Create a more polished rendering of the model outputs, including a visualization of the graph with the optimal pathways highlighted.